UchuuJ/da-techtest/README.md

 | extra_person_price          || float        |          | The price per extra person in GBP                                                                                                                                             |
 | extra_person_count          || int          |          | The number of extra people                                                                                                                                                    |
 | calculation_created_at      || datetime      |          | The datetime this calculation was made at                                                                                                                                     |

+# Ways This API Module Could be Improved Upon
+We could improve this API by doing the following:
+* Adding unit tests.
+* Have the output not display `extra_person_price`, `extra_person_count` when `extra_person_count > 0 OR !extra_person_count`
+* Use Laravel Collection Data Structure instead of model for returning data.